Sublime-Instincts/PrismaHighlight/README.md

 ## Installation

 #### Package Control

-This package is not available on Package Control.
-To install it, use the following instructions.
+1. The recommended way is to use `Package Control: Install Package` from the command palette.
+Search for `Prisma` and hit <kbd>enter</kbd>.
+The package will be installed.
+Package Control will take care of auto updating the package as & when there are new tagged releases.

-Once you have `Package Control` installed, use `Package Control: Add Repository` from the command palette.
+2. Another way to install is to use `Package Control: Add Repository` from the command palette.
 Copy the github url (without the `.git` at the end) and enter it into the input panel that pops up at the bottom when you select `Package Control: Add Repository`.
-Now use `Package Control: Install Package` and search for `PrismaHighlight` and install it.
+Now use `Package Control: Install Package` and search for `Prisma` and install it.
+This is **not the recommended way though**, as this will periodically pull changes from the `main/master` branch.
+So there are chances of features breaking.

 ## Documentation